michall-m/flame-basics/README.md

 For role, it has two attributes: isDataConsumer and replica.

-isDataconsumer: this is a boolean attribute to denote that a role is supposed to consume data.
+* **isDataconsumer**: this is a boolean attribute to denote that a role is supposed to consume data.
 If the attribute is set, it indicates workers created from this role are training workers.
 It has an important implication, indicating the number of specified datasets corresponds to the number of workers from the role with isDataConsumer attribute set.

-replica: This is applied to the roles with no isDataConsumer attribute set.
+* **replica**: This is applied to the roles with no isDataConsumer attribute set.
 This feature is for high availability.

 A channel also has two attributes: groupBy and funcTags.

-groupBy: This attribute is used to group roles of the channel based on a tag.
-Therefore, the groupBy attribute allows to build a hierarchical topology (e.g., a single-rooted multi-level tree), for instance, based on geographical location tags (e.g., us, uk, fr, etc).
+* **groupBy**: This attribute is used to group roles of the channel based on a tag.
+Therefore, the groupBy attribute allows building a hierarchical topology (e.g., a single-rooted multi-level tree), for instance, based on geographical location tags (e.g., us, uk, fr, etc).
 Currently a string-based tag is supported.
 Future extensions may include more dynamic grouping based on dynamic metrics such as latency, data (dis)similarity, and so on.

-funcTags This attribute (discussed later in detail) contains what actions a role would take on the channel.
+* **funcTags**: This attribute (discussed later in detail) contains what actions a role would take on the channel.
 As mentioned earlier, a role is associated with executable code.
 When a role attached to a channel, the role expresses what actions (i.e., functions) it takes on the channel, which is achieved via funcTags attribute.
 We will discuss how to use funcTags correctly in the later part.
 [flame repo]

-Below we present the schema with defined channels and roles.
+Below, we present the schema with defined channels and roles.
 This is the usage of documentation in practice.
 ```json
 {
     "name": "Benchmark of FedOPT Aggregators/Optimizers using MedMNIST example schema v1.0.0 via PyTorch",